 Why Consider a 1035 Exchange for an Annuity?

 That two-door sportscar you had in college was a lot of fun, but after you got married and had kids, it just wasn’t the right fit anymore.
 So, you traded it in for an SUV or a minivan.

-That’s the basic idea behind a 1035 Exchange –
+That’s the basic idea behind a 1035 Exchange for Annuities –

 you swap a financial product that is no longer right for your situation for a product that better suits your current needs.